About the Youth Employment and Training Programme (YETP)

 How should host organisations apply for the workplace attachment allowance for trainees?

 YETP will offer a workplace attachment allowance to trainees who have completed the workplace attachment training with an attendance rate of 80% or above.
-The trainees should fill in the "Application Form for Workplace Attachment Allowance" with the host organisations.
+The trainees should fill in the "Application for Workplace Attachment Training Allowance" with the host organisations.
 The host organisations should then send the original copy of the form with copy of trainee’s attendance record to YETP (Kowloon Office) (Address: 9/F., Kowloon East Government Offices, 12 Lei Yue Mun Road, Kwun Tong, Kowloon) within 1 week after completion of the workplace attachment training.

 Host organisations should make photocopies of the relevant documents for record purposes and future reference.